 Of course, with the millions of sites operating using WordPress around the internet, you know that the creators are doing everything they can to up their security game.
 For all intents and purposes, WordPress can generally be considered safe.
 However, that doesn’t stop some people from trying, sometimes even successfully, to override any security measures, sometimes resulting in attacks that threaten a big chunk of users.

 Why Care About WordPress Security

-With over 10 thousand websites blacklisted for malware each week, and many phishing scams threatening unsuspecting users, it’s important to implement security measures of your own in order to ensure that your website is protected.
-WordPress’ core software may be secure, undergoing regular audits by a large number of expert developers, it’s still important that you take matters into your own hands, as an extra layer of security can never hurt.
+With over 10 thousand websites blacklisted for malware each week, and many phishing scams threatening unsuspecting users, it’s important to implement WordPress security measures of your own to ensure that your website is protected.
+WordPress’ core software may be secure, undergoing regular audits by a large number of expert developers.
+It’s still important that you take matters into your own hands, as an extra layer of security can never hurt.